bertieucbs/aws-kendra-metadata/README.md

 When the source of your data is an Amazon S3 bucket or an Amazon S3 data source, you can apply custom attributes to your documents using metadata files.
 You can add metadata, additional information about a document, to documents in an Amazon S3 bucket using a metadata file.
 Each metadata file is associated with an indexed document.

 Your document metadata is defined in a JSON file.
 The file must be a UTF-8 text file without a BOM marker.
-The file name of the JSON file should be document.extension.metadata.json, where "document" is the name of the document that the metadata applies to and "extension" is the file extension for the document.
+The file name of the JSON file should be **document.extension.metadata.json**, where "document" is the name of the document that the metadata applies to and "extension" is the file extension for the document.

-The content of the JSON file follows this template.
+The content of the JSON file follows below template.
 All of the attributes are optional.
 If you don't specify the _source_uri, then the links returned by Amazon Kendra in search results point to the Amazon S3 bucket that contains the document.
+So in below example you can override it.

-###### Below is an example from the developer documentations mentioned above
+###### Below is an example schema from the developer documentations mentioned above

 ```
 {